tomkoom/cyql-api-docs/README.md

     name: "",
     slug: "",
     description: "",
-    categories: [], // project may be in more than one category
+    // categories - array: project may be in more than one category
+    categories: [],

     // MAIN LINKS
     logo: "",